metasidd/ColorTokensKit-iOS/Readme.md

-# ColorTokensKit
+# 🌈 ColorTokensKit 🌈
-Built by designers, for developers.
+By designers, for developers.

-ColorTokensKit is a powerful design library that extends Swift's native capabilities.
-It offers ergonomic access to 1000's of pre-defined colors built using the LCH color system.
+ColorTokensKit is a powerful design library that extends Swift's native capabilities by offering ergonomic access to the LCH color system, and 1000's of pre-defined colors built using the LCH color system.

 ## Table of Contents
 - [What are design tokens?](#what-are-design-tokens)